 Aguirre, The Wrath of God is one of those rare films where you feel dropped into a specific place and time.
 In fact, after the stark opening shots, the only time I feel the camera’s presence is in the final scene, when it circles and swoops about the faltering raft.
 This is not to say the film lacks visual poetry; Herzog’s staging and editing simply do not draw attention to themselves, and he is not afraid to hold a shot and allow viewers to absorb sights, sounds, expressions.
 For those who have not seen the film or have encountered it only on the video and DVD versions derived from dirty, scratchy prints, the Blu-ray edition recently released by Shout Factory is a revelation.

 Yet Aguirre’s success hinges on Kinski, himself a legendary wildman.
 In contrast with the actor’s initial desires, Kinski’s Aguirre is not a raving lunatic, but a calculating fiend plagued by visions of grandeur that he alone sees; he operates on a constant simmer prone to occasional eruptions.
-“Fortune smiles on the brave and spits on the coward,” he snarls at his beleaguered crew, in what I hope becomes someone’s 2016 presidential campaign slogan.
+“Fortune smiles on the brave and spits on the coward,” he snarls at his beleaguered crew.
 Hubris is rarely a victimless crime, and Aguirre’s victims eventually include his beloved daughter.

 In the climactic moment of “The Other Tarts,” Finn, despite the predicament to which his pride has led, repents and retains Jake’s loyalty.
 In Aguirre, the would-be conquistador, still entranced by illusory riches and power, staggers across his dilapidated raft, which is strewn with bodies and, in a Darwinian wink, overrun with monkeys, and rants: “I, the Wrath of God, will marry my own daughter and with her I’ll found the purest dynasty the earth has ever seen. … We’ll endure.
 I am the Wrath of God.
 Who else is with me?”